 Ohio began distribution of safe, effective COVID-19 vaccines statewide to those who choose to be vaccinated.
 Due to limited supply of the vaccines, distribution to Ohioans will be done through phases.
-There are currently two COVID-19 vaccines authorized by the Food and Drug Administration (FDA).
-These vaccines are manufactured by Pfizer-BioNTech and Moderna.
+There are currently three COVID-19 vaccines authorized by the Food and Drug Administration (FDA).
+These vaccines are manufactured by Pfizer-BioNTech, Moderna, and Johnson & Johnson.
 The Pfizer-BioNTech vaccine consist of two doses, each shot administered three weeks apart.
 The Moderna vaccine is two doses with each shot given one month apart.
 The Johnson & Johnson vaccine is only one dose.

 We recommend members and dependents to get the COVID-19 vaccine once it is available to them.
 The cost of the COVID-19 vaccine is covered 100% by the OLDC-OCA Insurance Fund for all eligible members and dependents.

 Everyone 12 years of age and older is now eligible to get a free COVID-19 vaccine.

 COVID-19 Vaccine Administration Locations (Each provider manages its own schedules and appointments.)